timmattison/timmattison.github.io/source/_posts/2014-01-02-connecting-a-beaglebone-black-to-a-synology-nas-with-nfs.markdown

 You can now add this to your /etc/fstab file if you'd like but I prefer to keep it in a script.
 I have a script called mount-nfs.sh in my home directory that I run when necessary since I'm still testing out NFSv4.
 Once I get it stable I'll make sure that I get it to mount automatically the proper way and update this post.

+# Potential issues

+If you receive an error message that says "mount.nfs: access denied by server while mounting synology" you probably have the wrong IP for your BeagleBone Black in the Synology configuration.

+If it appears to mount the volume but no files show up try unmounting it and re-mounting it.
+If you unmount it successfully and when re-mounting it again it complains that the device is busy it is possible that your BeagleBone Black's IP address changed.
+This happened on my test machine when its IP went from 192.168.1.109 to 192.168.1.110.
+It didn't give me the access denied error message but instead exhibited this weird behavior.
+If this is the case make sure you have your IP assigned statically, reboot the BeagleBone Black, verify the static IP in the Synology configuration again, and then try re-mounting the path.
+After that mine started working again.

 Good luck!
 Post any success stories or issues in the comments.
 I'll do my best to help out if possible.